James K. A. Smith: Work

-Smith's scholarly work is undertaken at the interface between philosophy, theology, ethics, aesthetics, science, and politics.
-It draws from continental philosophy and is informed by a long Augustinian tradition of theological cultural critique, from Augustine of Hippo and John Calvin to Jonathan Edwards and Abraham Kuyper.
+Smith's published work addresses topics including philosophy, theology, ethics, aesthetics, science, and politics.His work has been described as drawing on continental philosophy and the Augustinian tradition of theological cultural critique, including the writings of Augustine of Hippo, John Calvin, Jonathan Edwards and Abraham Kuyper.
 As of this date, his stated interest is in bringing critical thought to bear on the practices of the church and the church's witness to culture, culminating in the need to interpret and understand what he has called "cultural liturgies".

-As a former proponent of radical orthodoxy, Smith's claim is that it is actually theology or, more specifically, the story told by the church that is capable of modernism.
-His popular-level work aims to educate evangelicals regarding postmodernism and radical orthodoxy.
+Smith has argued that theology—or, more specifically, the narrative of the church—is capable of responding to modernism.
+His popular writings discuss postmodernism and radical orthodoxy for an evangelical readership.
 Though he is critical of the emergent church movement, he is at the same time sympathetic to much that could be described as part of that movement.
-A primary concern in his work is to expose certain postmodern philosophical claims (and certain ecclesial attempts to work with them) as not actually postmodern enough, pointing out instead that they too have accepted the agenda set by the enlightenment.
-This is seen in his warnings that the emergent tendency away from historic ecclesial tradition is a grave mistake, and that putting down roots, committing to a community for the long haul, and engaging the deep discourses within historic Christian orthodoxy are in fact the truly post- or counter-modern practices for the church today.
+Smith argues that some philosophical and ecclesial approaches described as postmodern continue to reflect assumptions associated with the Enlightenment.
+Smith has argued that moving away from historic ecclesial tradition is a mistake and has advocated long-term commitment to Christian communities and engagement with historic Christian orthodoxy as post- or counter-modern practices.

-Given his training in continental philosophy and in the theology of the Reformed and Pentecostal traditions, his intellectual interests are a natural fit.
+His research interests reflect his background in continental philosophy and the theology of the Reformed and Pentecostal traditions.
 Smith's research topics range from the continental philosophy of religion to urban altruism to the relationship between science and theology.